 It is that Slightly Salty, Savoury Toasted Sesame hit that instantly takes you to the Hawaiin Islands.
 It’s so overtly Polynesian and just the smell is all it takes to carry you away to the land of blue seas, golden sands, and gentle turtles.
 If one taste and Flavour sums up Hawaii for us it’s the rich toasted flavor of Poke.

 Tako Poke is even less fishy and pretty much lacks any fishy notes and just bathes in the marinade.
-Other Verities have stronger flavors which do come through more but the marinade is pretty intense and it mainly this that
+Other Varieties have stronger flavors which do come through more but the marinade is pretty intense and it is mainly this that flavors the dish.

 Is it Really Raw?